(still editing and formatting this post/page)

 MASKS.

 You can make masks out of black tape and place across the slit so for instance printing onto the image area only and holding out the soundtrack area.
 Then rewinding the film, loading a soung neg, reversing the mask and printing to the sound track area.
-However at the moment my tests produce soft edges on the mask which I think if a function of the double band problem mentioned earlier.
-The black tape mask, as it is only present in one of the planes of the slit, allows a small amount of diffused light

 RESULTS.

 The results are extremely good I’d say.
 A KEY factor is the accuracy of the parallel-ness of the slit.
 If the slit is for instance tapered, which you could do on purpose, then the exposure will not be even across the frame.
 Tiny imperfections in the edges of the slit and thus the parallel will show up.
+In copies so far for instance I can detect no difference between an original soundtrack and a new copy made this way.
+IMHO so far a slit of 1mm with no ND way overexposes the film.
+This is good, you might want to do this.
+Well exposed 3378 currently prints at ND4, and well exposed 7222 around ND1.5.
+But with a 1mm slit, which is easy to set with feeler gauge or such thing, you have plenty of headroom to stop down with ND gel.
+Its great, it works, DO IT YOURSELFS.
+Happy to answer questions or help you make your own conversion.

 Heres a bad illustration of the optics that you have to think about to get as fine and sharp a slit as you can.
 Also, the double band of light is a function of how close the slit is to the film plane.
 This area on most steenbecks is about XXXX.
 So my adaptation is based on the fact that the metal holder and curtain arrangement was made before learning about the problems with shadows.
 So design something that gets close to the film plane but still allows ND gel to be taped infront and/or black tape.
 Experiment with a ‘corridoor’ rather than a slit/s as this is the same thing.